-The fair value of the Company's land, building and building improvements amounting to P2,899.5 million as of December 31, 2023 and 2022 classified under the Company's investment properties (see Note 8) are determined on the basis of the appraisals performed by an independent appraiser with appropriate qualifications and recent experience in the valuation of similar properties in the relevant locations.
-To some extent, the valuation process was conducted by the appraiser in discussion with the Company's management with respect to the determination of the inputs such as the size, age, and condition of the land and building, and the comparable prices in the corresponding property location.
+The fair value of the Company's land, building and building improvements amounting to P2.9 billion as of December 31, 2024 and 2023 classified under the Company's investment properties (see Note 8) are determined on the basis of the appraisals performed by an independent appraiser with appropriate qualifications and recent experience in the valuation of similar properties in the relevant locations.
+To some extent, the valuation process was conducted by the appraiser in discussion with the Company's management with respect to the determination of the inputs such as the size, age, and condition of the land, and the comparable prices in the corresponding property location.

-In estimating the fair value of these properties, management takes into account the market participant's ability to generate economic benefits by using the assets in their highest and best use.
+In estimating the fair value of building, management takes into account the market participant's ability to generate economic benefits by using the assets in their highest and best use.
 Based on management assessment, the best use of the Company's non-financial assets indicated above is their current use.